AlexSTA1993/numerical_geolab/Numerical_Geolab/_build/html/_sources/docs/source/Viscoplasticity_Application_2.rst.txt

 | IMPORTANT

  We need also to initialize the Gauss point monitoring subdomain, when state variable output is needed.
-We use the same method as in the case of material definition based onthe FEniCs software:
+We use the same method as in the case of material definition based on the FEniCS software:

 .. code-block:: python